FOLLOW US

 At the airport security checkpoint

-Believe it or not, you don’t have to part with your bling when you’re passing through security screening.
-Every year, hundreds of necklaces, bracelets, watches and other prized items are needlessly left behind at the security checkpoint by hurried travelers.
+Believe it or not, you don't have to part with your bling when passing security screening.
+Every year, hurried travelers needlessly leave behind hundreds of necklaces, bracelets, watches, and other prized items at the security checkpoint.
+Your everyday jewelry, such as earrings or wedding rings, shouldn't set off any alarms.
+If it does, a security agent will help you determine the issue.

 Advertisement